 What to consider when choosing a fixed rate bond

-Minimum deposits can vary from £500 to over £2000.
+Minimum deposits can vary from £1 to £10,000.
 Make sure that you are happy to part with that amount of money for a longer period of time!
 It is worthwhile having a five-year plan of projected expenses – such as mortgages, car purchases, or planning for a family or retirement – to ensure that you will not need access to your fixed rate bonds account.

 Withdrawals are either not permitted or restrictions will apply.
 Read the provider terms and conditions so that you know what you are getting into.
 Some providers for example will allow one withdrawal during the term without penalties.

 The payment of interest can also vary- some offer monthly interest, others quarterly or annually, and some only pay at the end of the agreed term.
 Choose a product that fits in with your requirements for the best rates of high interest.

 Tax is payable on interest accrued unless you are a non tax payer in which case you can receive interest gross if you complete HMRC tax form R85.
 Alternatively it is often possible to take a Cash ISA fixed rate bond (current cash ISA allowance for 2018/19 is £20,000 per individual) from which interest can be taken tax free.

 If you have cash ISAs from previous tax years you may be able to transfer to a new Cash ISA provider offering a fixed rate bond cash ISA deal.